Yayoi Kusama’s postponed exhibition is finally coming to Tate Modern next year

-When the pandemic broke out earlier this year, our cultural lives were put on hold.
+As reported 5 May: When the pandemic broke out last year, all cultural activities were put on hold.
 That meant no more trips to the cinema, cancelled theatre performances and a year without Edinburgh Fringe Festival.

 Infinity Rooms will feature two immersive mirror room installations created by the renowned Japanese artist, whose work has spanned more than half a century.
 They will be exhibited alongside “photos and footage of early performance works and studio happenings”.